 - Clean the Flue Pipe (smoke stack).
 Remove the chimney cap and rinse it in warm, soapy water.
 Then scrape grease and creosote accumulation from inside the flue pipe with the tool you used to degrease your grill.
 Again, use an old rag or paper towel to wipe it down.

-- Open the lid and grab your grill brush to clean build up off the lid.
+Clean the lid with the grill brush.
 Put an old newspaper or cloth across your grill so it will catch any debris that comes loose for easy disposal.

-- Remove all the elements inside your grill and clean them.
+- Remove all the elements inside your grill.
 Use your grill brush and scraper to clean the grates.
 Empty the ash in the firepot, or use a shop vac to do so.
 (Remember to make sure the ash and grill are cold before doing so, as hot ash is a fire hazard.)

 - Carefully clean the internal temperature probe.
 Check your grill’s manual if you aren’t sure where it is.
 Make sure it’s clear of grease or debris so it can continue to accurately monitor the temperature inside the grill.

-- Wash or rinse down the outside of the grill with warm soapy water.
+Soap-wash grill exterior.
 Don’t use commercial cleaners, oven cleaners, or abrasive pads on the outside of the grill, or you risk damaging the finish.
 You can, however, use car wax to protect the finish.

 Recommended reading: How to Clean Your Barbeque Grill